Distributional Limit Theory for Optimal Transport: Introduction

 We will also look at the empirical OT potentials, plans and maps.
 These are objects of interest by themselves.
 The OT map to or from a reference measure is the center-outward distribution or quantile function of \cite{Chernozhukovetal2017,Hallinetal2021}.
-This maps can be used to define multivariate ranks which can be used to build efficient inference procedures in a semiparametric or non parametric setup, see, e.g., \cite{deb2023pitmanefficiencylowerbounds,MR4571116,MR4646617}.
+These maps can be used to define multivariate ranks which can be used to build efficient inference procedures in a semiparametric or nonparametric setup, see {Section~\ref{Section:quantiles}} or \cite{MR4646617,deb2023pitmanefficiencylowerbounds,Deb-Sen.JASA} and references therein.
 This gives additional motivation to look for distributional limit theorems for these OT maps and we try to give a short account about the available results on this topic.

+An already well-known fact about OT is that estimation suffers from the curse of dimensionality, either if the goal is to estimate the OT map (see \cite{Hutter.Rigollet.2021.AOS}) or the cost \cite{niles2022estimation,manole.weed.2024.AoAP}. { We summarize here the main results in this regard for the squared Euclidean cost.
+We define

+} {\begin{theorem}(Curse of dimensionality) Assume that $P$ and $Q$ are supported in convex sets and admit H\"older continuous densities bounded away from zero and infinity in their supports.
+Then the following hold \begin{enumerate} \item If $P=Q$, $ \E[\mathcal{T}_2(P_n,P)] \lesssim \beta(n,d) .$ \item If the OT map (for the squared Euclidean cost) $T$ from $Q$ to $P$ is $\mathcal{C}^1$ and strongly monotone,